andy-guttridge/song-mates/README.md

     <img src="readme_media/custom_msg13.png" width="200">
 </p>

-In addition to the standard Django user messages confirming successful sign-in and sign-out, the site features four additional custom messages to give the user feedback on some possible issues and user actions:
+In addition to the standard Django user messages confirming successful sign-in and sign-out, the site features thirteen additional custom messages to give the user feedback on some possible issues and user actions:

 - The user could attempt to message another user with whom they were a collaborator from the messages inbox, but the previous collaborator has now deleted their profile.
 - The user could attempt to message another user with whom they were a collaborator from the messages inbox, but the previous collaborator has now ended the collaboration.
 In this event, the message will not be sent.